drzamoramora/LESCO-recognizer/README.md

 - Iteration 2: translate LESCO videos into text by using Deep Learning
 - Iteration 3: evolution of Iteration 1 with other dimensional reduction algoritms.

+## Acknowledgements

+- This project has been actively supported with LESCO translators, and research guidance over inclusive technologies by IncluTec from the Intituto Tecnologico de Costa Rica.